rlugojr/sample-apps/example-elk-stack/README.md

 Starting from scratch we have built and used a complete elk stack, including binding our application directly to our own logstash instance, defining our own format.
-It even helped me learn something about my application (the 304 errors, which I still haven't looked in to).
+It even helped me learn something about my application (the 304 errors, which I still haven't looked in to, but seems like it is OK).

 The patterns don't need to stop there- the platform doesn't care where elasticsearch is- the other components could easily be reconfigured to point